2014 Stadium Super Trucks: Season summary

 At Honda Indy Toronto, Creed swept the weekend.
 The first race saw a wet course due to rain, during which Creed moved through the field from the back as Scotty Steele led.
 The two eventually battled until Creed passed him.
 The second race, this time in dry conditions, featured a duel between Creed and Gordon that the former won.

-From September 19–21, the series ran a weekend tripleheader in Southern California with dates at the OC Fair & Event Center and Naval Station North Island.
+From September 19–21, the series ran a weekend tripleheader in Southern California with dates at the OC Fair & Event Center and Naval Air Station North Island.
 The OC Fair races were part of the Sand Sports Super Show; SST was joined by support classes including off-road class 1440 trucks, motocross, trophy karts, and UTVs.
 Two heats for each final were held, with Viso and Gordon winning the first round's and Gordon and Lopez splitting the following day's.
 In the first final, pole sitter BJ Baldwin led the first half before he collided with Viso and fell off the pace, enabling Gordon to take the lead and win.
 Keegan Kincaid won the second final after catching up to Gordon when the latter began experiencing issues with his truck; Kincaid raced with Creed's No. 74 number plate, meaning the points scored by Kincaid went to Creed in the standings.
 On Sunday, the trucks joined the Coronado Speed Festival at NAS North Island, an event held to celebrate Fleet Week and also featured vintage racing; a vintage race was held between the Formula Off-Road heat race and final.
 Viso won the heat, while Gordon took advantage of the Joker Lap on a green flag restart to pull ahead and score the victory in the final.

 The 2014 season finale took place at the MGM Resorts Village in Las Vegas, held in conjunction with SEMA.
 Viso led the first race of the weekend with Kincaid and Gordon in tow, but Viso retired after hitting a K rail.
 Gordon passed Kincaid after Viso's incident to take the lead and the eventual round victory; Burt Jenner finished third for his first career podium.
 In the final round, Creed and Gordon fought for the lead until the former cleared the latter late in the race.
 Although Creed won the race, he finished 75 points behind Gordon in the championship; Gordon ended the 2014 season with his second series title as he recorded six wins and 14 podiums.